Current Major Projects

 Below, you'll find a description of the main projects we are currently working on; please see here for a list of individual projects.

-what are the key preidctors of invasion success?
+what are the key predictors of invasion success?

 Species are on the move globally, but how do they survive in new environments when they get there?
 What are the key predictors of invasion success?
 These are hard questions, hampered by a lack of appropriate model systems and an inability to know when and why introductions fail or succeed.
 We hypothesise that more invasive species/populations have, or rapidly evolve, a greater extent of genomic and phenotypic innovations that enable their success in new environments.
 To test this hypothesis, our Marsden-funded project will unite experimental evolution with ecological, genomic, and modelling approaches in a system of endemic and differentially invasive blowflies to determine what it takes to be a successful invader.